MicrosoftDocs/cpp-docs/docs/c-runtime-library/windows-store-apps-the-windows-runtime-and-the-c-run-time.md

 Universal Windows Platform (UWP) apps are programs that run in the Windows Runtime that executes on Windows 8 and later.
 The Windows Runtime is a trustworthy environment that controls the functions, variables, and resources that are available to a UWP app.
 However, by design, Windows Runtime restrictions prevent the use of most C Run-Time Library (CRT) features in UWP apps.

-UWP apps does not support the following CRT features:
+UWP apps don't support the following CRT features:

 - Most CRT functions that are related to unsupported functionality.